seed-labs/seed-emulator/examples/C10-carla-seed/carla_seed.md

 #### Enhanced Respawn Mechanics

-**Objective**: To introduce an automated system that allows for the quick re-entry of vehicles into the simulation after a crash, improving continuous testing flow.
+To introduce an automated system that allows for the quick re-entry of vehicles into the simulation after a crash, improving continuous testing flow.

 #### Dynamic Perspective Switching in CARLA Viz

-**Objective**: To upgrade CARLA Viz with capabilities that enable users to switch perspectives between various vehicles and environmental cameras for a more comprehensive analysis.
+To upgrade CARLA Viz with capabilities that enable users to switch perspectives between various vehicles and environmental cameras for a more comprehensive analysis.

 #### V2V Communication Expansion

-**Objective**: To implement and refine Vehicle-to-Vehicle (V2V) communication within the simulation, allowing for complex scenario testing involving direct interactions between autonomous vehicles.
+To implement and refine Vehicle-to-Vehicle (V2V) communication within the simulation, allowing for complex scenario testing involving direct interactions between autonomous vehicles.

 #### Sensor Suite Enhancement

-**Objective**: To integrate a broader range of sensors, like Obstacle Detection and IMU sensors, to simulate more advanced vehicle sensing capabilities and enhance decision-making algorithms.
+To integrate a broader range of sensors, like Obstacle Detection and IMU sensors, to simulate more advanced vehicle sensing capabilities and enhance decision-making algorithms.

 #### SEED Emulator Wireless Integration

-**Objective**: To utilize the SEED Emulator's wireless networking capabilities for simulating realistic network environments, essential for testing AV's network resilience and performance.
+To utilize the SEED Emulator's wireless networking capabilities for simulating realistic network environments, essential for testing AV's network resilience and performance.

 #### Performance Optimization

-**Objective**: Continuous optimization of sensor usage and computational processes is necessary to maintain and improve simulation efficiency, particularly as the complexity and scale of the simulation environment grow.
+Continuous optimization of sensor usage and computational processes is necessary to maintain and improve simulation efficiency, particularly as the complexity and scale of the simulation environment grow.

 #### Scenario-Based Testing Enhancements

-**Objective**: To develop an expanded set of test scenarios that can automatically adapt based on vehicle behavior and environmental changes, increasing the robustness and reliability of autonomous systems.
+To develop an expanded set of test scenarios that can automatically adapt based on vehicle behavior and environmental changes, increasing the robustness and reliability of autonomous systems.